 Accreditations & Memberships

 Niagara University was first chartered in 1861 as a seminary.
 In 1883, Niagara was chartered again as a university for "the instruction of youth in the learned languages and in the liberal and useful arts and sciences."
 Since its founding, NU has retained this tradition of emphasis on both the liberal and useful arts and sciences.
-It offers more than 50 degree programs through its four academic divisions.
-They include the colleges of Arts and Sciences, Business, Education and Hospitality and Tourism Management.
+It offers more than 80 degree programs through its five academic divisions.
+They include the colleges of Arts and Sciences, Business, Education, Hospitality and Tourism Management, and Nursing.
 The university's baccalaureate program in travel and tourism is the oldest in the nation, having been established in 1968.
 NU also maintains an Academic Exploration Program, which provides a learning environment for students who are undecided about a major.
-The university formerly operated a College of Nursing for 56 years before it closed in December of 2002.
 The academic year includes the fall and spring semesters, plus graduate and undergraduate summer sessions.

 The university is governed by a board of trustees of whom not more than one-third may be Vincentian priests.
 The president is the chief executive officer of the university.
 He is aided in administering the various colleges and schools within the university by an executive vice president and chief operating officer, the vice president for academic affairs, the vice president for student life, the vice president for administration and the vice president for university advancement.
 The deans and directors of each college coordinate the educational affairs of the various undergraduate and graduate programs.
 The goals of each college and school are in harmony with those of the university.